Cart0

 • Step 5

-Make the spice mix: Mix the cumin, garlic powder, salt, lemon zest and cinnamon in a small bowl.
+Make the spice mix: Add the cumin, garlic powder, salt, lemon zest and cinnamon to a small bowl and mix to combine.

 • Step 6

-Make the chopped olives: Mix the chopped olives with oil, thyme, oregano and rosemary in a bowl until combined well.
+Make the chopped olives: Add the chopped olives with oil, thyme, oregano, and rosemary to a bowl and mix to combine.

 • Step 7

-Make the confit red onion in vinegar: Heat the olive oil in a 12" frying pan over medium heat.
-Add the sugar into the oil and stir nonstop for about 7 minutes, until it becomes amber colored.
-Add the onions in 3 equal batches, mixing after each addition.
-Add the black pepper and star anise and saute until the onions are golden brown and tender.
+Make the confit red onion in vinegar: Heat the olive oil in a 12-inch frying pan over medium heat.
+Add the sugar into the oil and stir continuously until it becomes amber colored, about 7 minutes.
+Add the onions in 3 equal batches, stirring to combine after each addition.
+Add the black pepper and star anise, and saute until the onions are golden brown and tender, about 5 minutes.
 Add the vinegar and saute for 3 more minutes.
-Lower the heat to medium low and cook the mixture down until the flavors have nicely mellowed, about 20 to 30 minutes.
-Remove the star anise, let cool for 15 minutes and serve warm.
+Lower the heat to medium low and cook the mixture down until the flavors have nicely mellowed, about 20-30 minutes.
+Remove the star anise and let cool for 15 minutes.

 • Step 8

-To serve, plate the vegetables that have been cooking with the lamb on the bottom of a serving platter.
+To serve, plate the vegetables from the pot with the lamb on the bottom of a serving platter.
 Gently place the cooked lamb on top.
 Pour the cooking juices over the lamb and vegetables.
-Serve hot.
-Serve the spice mix, chopped olives, confit red onions and pomegranate jam on the side and add these topping onto each individual portion of the lamb.
+Serve hot with the the spice mix, chopped olives, confit red onions, and pomegranate jam on the side as optional toppings.
+Serve immediately.